 I am excited that you are reading this.
 I have realized that my passion lies in teaching and helping other people learn how to succeed.
 My experience as a successful business owner gives me the wonderful opportunity to be a teacher.
 Today I want to share with you the information that I have gathered over the years, through success, failure, and determination.
 Without further interruption, this is how I overcame hardship and became a better businessman.

-Back in the 90s, I started my own pest control company, BioBug.
+Back in the 90s, I started my own animal exclusion company, BioBug.
 Around that time, I realized that we were running into a lot of damaged insulation.
 Homeowners, as a result of having problems with rat infestations, were also experiencing damage to their insulation, so I started doing removal work with Bio Bug.
 In all of my businesses, I have always tried to look at what the needs of the customer are, and what is going to be best for them.
 Each time an opportunity arose that would make my company better and improve the services I provided to my customers, I made the decision to move in that direction.
 That being said, when we started doing insulation removal, we did not really know what we were doing; we figured it out as we went along.

 For two and a half years our mentality was, “Pull everything out, clean the space up, and get rid of the odors since we know how.”
 At that point, we did not do insulation installation, so after the removal was complete, we would tell our customers to call an insulation company.
 Eventually, my partner wanted to retire so I sold BioBug, and I started two companies; EcoTech and Clean Crawls.
 I had a non-compete clause, so I could not operate in the Seattle area with EcoTech Pest Control, but I could with Clean Crawls.
 At that point, Clean Crawls was purely a financial move.
 Clean Crawls was supposed to bring in a few extra jobs so I could sustain EcoTech and help it grow.